nationalparkservice/acoustic_discovery/README.md

 conversion - which implies it also handles many different types of audio file encodings - and for stream processing of large files.
-To install ffmpeg on Windows, see this the installation steps outline [here](https://github.com/nationalparkservice/ffaudIO) by a member of the National Park Service.
+To install ffmpeg on Windows, see this the installation steps outline [here](https://github.com/nationalparkservice/ffaudIO).
 For static builds on all platforms, see the [downloads](https://ffmpeg.org/download.html) on the ffmpeg site.